-- Pincay Drive is a good candidate for a bike route as an alternative to the heavily traveled Manchester Blvd.
+- Pincay Drive is a good candidate for a bike route as an alternative to the heavily traveled Manchester Boulevard.
 It passes through the Great Western Forum and Hollywood Park area. - Kelso Street is a bike route to the west of the bus center.
 The street comes to a T at the bus center, and then continues to the east of the bus center.
-The eastern half of Kelso is a bike route candidate as it crosses Prairie Ave. at a signal.
-Kelso St becomes Pincay Drive after crossing Prairie. - Hillcrest Boulevard, which runs along the hilltop between Florence and Manchester, is a bike route candidate.
+The eastern half of Kelso is a bike route candidate as it crosses Prairie Avenue at a signal.
+Kelso Street becomes Pincay Drive after crossing Prairie. - Hillcrest Boulevard, which runs along the hilltop between Florence and Manchester, is a bike route candidate. - d70

-- Eucalyptus Avenue is a bike route candidate as it crosses Manchester Blvd and Florence Ave at signals. - Arbor Vitae Street and Florence Avenue are candidates for bike lanes - The remaining streets in the commercial district form a finegrained grid with mostly signal and all-way-stop control; speeds are low to moderate so all streets are good for bicycling. - The city plans to modify the street connectivity of the block where La Brea meets Spruce Avenue and Market Street. - The City is planning to reconstruct La Brea Avenue from Florence Avenue to Century Boulevard and is studying the feasibility of installing bike lanes south of Hillcrest Boulevard as part of this reconstruction.
+- Eucalyptus Avenue is a bike route candidate as it crosses Manchester Boulevard and Florence Avenue at signals. - Arbor Vitae Street and Florence Avenue are candidates for bike lanes. - The remaining streets in the commercial district form a finegrained grid with mostly signal and all-way-stop control; speeds are low to moderate so all streets are good for bicycling. - The city plans to modify the street connectivity of the block where La Brea meets Spruce Avenue and Market Street. - The City is planning to reconstruct La Brea Avenue from Florence Avenue to Century Boulevard and is studying the feasibility of installing bike lanes south of Hillcrest Boulevard as part of this reconstruction.

-Existing bike lanes: none
+Existing bike lanes: Existing bike routes: None Kelso Street from bus center west

-Existing bike routes: Kelso St: from bus center west
+Existing bike paths: None

-Existing bike paths: none Existing bicycle parking: none
+Existing bicycle parking: None